SumirSeth/knowledge-base/notes/go.md

 ---

-# Go - Imperative and Procedural
+# Go - Imperative and Procedural.